Olga A. Méndez: Death and legacy

 Méndez was diagnosed with breast cancer in 1993 and underwent surgery.
 She said that she shared her story in order to educate others.
 She died after a 16-year battle at her East Harlem apartment on July 29, 2009, aged 84.

 New York City's Mayor, Michael Bloomberg, an Independent, who was both a former Democrat and a former Republican, credited Méndez with impressing upon him the "importance of reaching across partisan lines to do what's right for your constituents."
 Bloomberg stated the following:

+She was also named to the Civil Liberties Honor Roll.
+A public housing building which bears her name was constructed in Spanish Harlem in Manhattan.

 Legacy

 Among the many awards and recognitions which Méndez was awarded were the following: